krmbzds/digitalocean-tutorial-generator/README.md

 DigitalOcean Tutorial Generator
 ===============================

 A collection of useful python scripts that output customized & copy-paste'able bash commands.
-Handy to use after you set up your DigitalOcean Droplets. :droplet:

-Most of them are intended for use with ```32-bit Ubuntu 12.04 LTS``` installations.
+Handy to use after setting DigitalOcean Droplets.
+Intended to use with ```32-bit Ubuntu 12.04 LTS Server```  installations.